Zewb/n8n-node-brightpearl/README.md

 Claude did attempt to incorporate the rate limit handling per the API docs, but this is an untested option that I am not sure how n8n will operate with as of yet.

+## **BREAKING CHANGES**

+v0.21.0 Restructures some nodes to make them easier to use in the future.
+If you see an error, after updating the node, restart your n8n instance in case the workers are using the outdated version.

+Migration for existing workflows
+Any workflow using one of these old Order operations needs a manual update:

+Old (Order resource)	New
+Order → Add Note	Order Note → Create
+Order → Get Custom Fields	Order Custom Field → Get Order → Get Custom Field Metadata	Order Custom Field → Get Metadata Order → Update Custom Fields	Order Custom Field → Update

 ## Installation

 In your n8n instance: